• Skip to main content

 • incredibly full in flavor and wonderfully soft and pliable – just like a regular tortilla!

-These tortillas not only are fantastic for enchiladas, but their texture and taste would also be ideal for gluten-free tacos, burritos, quesadillas, wraps, and more.
-Check out their store locator to find where you can buy these gluten-free tortillas!
+These tortillas are not only made for enchiladas.
+Their texture and taste would be ideal for tacos, burritos, quesadillas, wraps, and more.

 How to Make Vegan Enchiladas

-Step one: Make the filling
+Step One: Make the Filling

 Sauté the onions and peppers until they are fragrant and translucent.
 Add black beans, corn, and kale and simmer down for a couple of minutes until any liquid has dissolved and kale is slightly wilted.

-Step two: Fill and roll
+Step two: Fill and Roll

-Step three – Bake and serve
+Step Three - Bake and Serve

 Bake the vegan enchiladas uncovered for about 30 minutes until the edges are bubbling up and the middle is cooked all the way through.
 Remove from oven, top with your favorite toppings, and serve!

-Kale and Black Bean EnchiladasKale and Black Bean Enchiladas in a white casserole dish
+Vegan Enchiladas in a white casserole dish

 Black Bean and Kale Vegan Enchiladas